Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Harris Park has 25 active public transport stops offering a mix of train and bus services.
-These stops are served by 23 routes, providing a total of 1,120 weekly passenger trips.
+Harris Park has 25 active public transport stops serving a mix of train and bus services.
+These stops are covered by 23 different routes, providing a total of 1,120 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 100 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the most used mode of transport at 49%, followed by train at 32% and bus at 9%.
-Vehicle ownership averages 0.5 per dwelling, below the regional average.
+The area is predominantly residential, with most commuters traveling outward.
+Car remains the primary mode of transport at 49%, followed by train at 32% and bus at 9%.
+Vehicle ownership stands at 0.5 per dwelling, below the regional average.

-According to the 2021 Census, a high 33.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 160 trips per day, equating to approximately 44 weekly trips per individual stop.
+According to the 2021 Census, 33.6% of residents work from home, a figure potentially influenced by COVID-19 conditions.
+Across all routes, service frequency averages 160 trips per day, equating to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport